Héctor Germán Oesterheld: Biography

 Out of the whole family, the only survivors were Oesterheld´s wife Elsa and two grandsons: Martín and Fernando.

 Martín (born in 1974 to Estela and her partner Raúl Mórtola) was handed to Elsa by the military after his mother had been killed.

 Fernando (born 1975 to Diana and her partner Raúl Araldi) was left by the military at an orphanage after the abduction of his mother.
 He was left there without any identifying information with the goal of erasing his identity.
 His paternal grandparents found out about this, rescued him and raised him themselves.

 Elsa Sánchez participated in the protests of the Mothers of the Plaza de Mayo.
 She became one of the spokeswomen for the Grandmothers of the Plaza de Mayo, which advocates for the return of children of the "disappeared" to their birth families.

 When the Italian journalist Alberto Ongaro enquired about Oesterheld's disappearance in 1979, he received the reply: "We did away with him because he wrote the most beautiful story of Ché Guevara ever done".
 Argentine journalist Jacobo Timmerman, in his memoir of his own captivity, Prisoner Without a Name, Cell Without a Number (1981), recalls seeing Oesterheld in 1977 across the hall in a prison.
 In a report to the Argentine National Commission on the Disappearance of Persons, which published its findings in 1984 entitled Nunca Más, Eduardo Arias recalls seeing Oesterheld between November 1977 and January 1978.
 He said the man was in terrible physical condition and at the secret detention center El Vesubio, which prisoners had sardonically named "The Sheraton".

 Legacy

 Oesterheld worked with artists including Hugo Pratt, Alberto Breccia, Francisco Solano López, Ivo Pavone, Dino Battaglia, as well as Horacio Altuna, José Massaroli, Eugenio Zoppi, Paul Campani, Gustavo Trigo, Julio Schiaffino and others.

+In 2026, Oesterheld was selected for inclusion in the Eisner Hall of Fame.